jshawl/peanut-butter-and-jelly/05-mvc-with-rails/rails-sessions-and-auth/readme.md

 - If you have a "type your password again to confirm it" field, it makes sure they match

 To use it, just add it to your User model in place of `validates :password`, etc.
+# we haven't taught validations yet...

 ```
 # app/models/user.rb

 class User < ActiveRecord::Base
   validates :username, presence: true, uniqueness: true
+  # same comment as above. this will be new
   has_secure_password
 end
 ```